 Thus, the owner hopes to delegate these duties to the prospective E2 visa holder.
 The visa application needs to provide documentation such as the employee’s resume and job description and a letter from the employer supporting the necessity of the job.

-In the cases of essential knowledge employees, the E2 visa must show that the employee is necessary for running the business (or a certain aspect of the business) and possess specialized knowledge that would be hard to find in the U.S. worker pool.
+In the cases of essential knowledge employees, the E2 visa must show that the employee is necessary for running the business (or a certain aspect of the business) and possesses specialized knowledge that would be hard to find in the U.S. worker pool.

 An example could be a chef who specializes in cuisine from a home country.